Mesa Auto Accident Attorneys

 According to the National Safety Council, nearly five million people are injured each year in car accidents in the United States.
 The latest statistics from the Arizona Department of Transportation showed that over 120,000 car accidents occur each year within the state.
 Of these accidents, an average of over 35,000 people sustain serious injuries, and more than 1,000 die as a result.

 In many of these cases, injured victims are not at fault.
 Their accident and, ultimately, their injuries are caused by the negligent actions of another driver or third party.
 In these situations, the victims have a right under Arizona law to seek compensation from those at fault for the crash.
 That is where we can help.
-Our accident injury attorneys can handle the claims process for you, so you can focus on what really matters – getting better.
-To learn more about how we can help, call us in Mesa at (602) 892-5000 or Phoenix at (602) 892-5555 today.
+Our accident injury attorneys in Mesa can handle the claims process for you, so you can focus on what really matters – getting better.
+To learn more about how we can help, contact us online or call (602) 892-5000 today.

 Frequent Causes of Car Accidents in Mesa